GENERAL PSYCHOLOGY / BEHAVIORAL NEUROSCIENCE MA PROGRAMS ORIENTATION

 After you’ve obtained your CUNY First account, you can then obtain your QC Email, QC CAMS, and CUNY Portal accounts (I know, this is all very confusing).
 Your QC CAMS account allows you to log onto computers on campus, use the campus wireless network, apply for parking, access

-MyQC on the WC website etc. The email accounts are accessible via Lotus Notes (which OCT can install on your laptop), and/or via a webmail interface from any computer at: https://qcmail.qc.cuny.edu/.
-The CUNY Portal account is used to access Blackboard which some of your instructors may use to post material for their classes.
+MyQC on the QC website etc. The email accounts are accessible via Microsoft Outlook (which OCT can install on your laptop), and/or via a webmail interface from any computer at: https://qcmail.qc.cuny.edu/.
+The CUNY Portal account is used to access Blackboard which your instructors may use to post material for their classes.
 The Portal account is also used to sign up for CUNYAlert which will alert you via email/text/or phone message about security emergencies, weather related school closings, etc.

 Information on obtaining all of these can be found in the instructions at: